thosgood/thosgood.github.io/content/blog/2021-11-22-lie-algebra-cohomology-part-1.md

 :::

-# The universal enveloping algebra and PBW
+# The universal enveloping algebra and Poincaré--Birkhoff-Witt

 One key ingredient in giving a useful definition of Lie algebra cohomology is the *universal enveloping algebra* of a Lie algebra, so let's talk about this for a bit.